This blog was originally published in August 2016 and updated in August 2019.

 The first thing you notice about The Remarkables is the incredible vista.
 The rock faces, jutting mountains and bowls will get you amped before you've even parked the car!
 Recent upgrades to The Remarkables ski field has really improved this already fun mountain.
-With the new day lodge and the new 6-seater Curvey Basin Express chair, it's easy to see why The Remarkables is so popular.
+With the new day lodge and the new 6-seater Curvey Basin Express chair (for 2016), and new covered conveyors a.k.a magic carpets (for 2019), it's easy to see why The Remarkables is so popular.

 Remarks is located on the South Island of New Zealand, in the Otago Region.
 It is easily accessible from Queenstown via an access road which is now sealed for 3/4 of the way up.
-The Remarkables is 28km (35 minutes) from Queenstown town centre.
-If you don't have a car, the Snowline Express running from Queenstown starts early, and runs regularly to the mountain.
-Hotel pickup is available also.
+The Remarkables is 28km (35 minutes) from Queenstown centre, and only about 25 minutes from Frankton and the airport.
+If you don't have a car, the Ski Bus running from Queenstown starts early, and runs regularly to the mountain and offers hotel pick-ups.
+There are plenty of accommodation options in Queenstown and Frankton.

 NZ Ski operates both The Remarkables and Coronet Peak ski fields in the Queenstown area.
 A season pass is available that will cover both these mountain resorts if you're planning to spend a bit of time near Queenstown for the ski season.
 In fact NZ Ski operates Mt Hutt ski field as well so if you fancy a drive north, your season pass will work at Mt Hutt too.